 Tucked along the banks of the Yellow River Flowage, the Gov. Tommy G. Thompson Hatchery has been raising fish and providing fisheries information to the public for over 100 years.

 The original Spooner fish hatchery was built in 1913, and produced 36 million walleye in 1914.

 A new hatchery was built in 1939 and 1940.
 With 29 earthen ponds, it was the largest hatchery in Wisconsin at that time.

 On September 15, 1993, $10.5 million was approved by the State Building Commission to renovate and rebuild the Spooner Hatchery.
 In May of 1994, the groundbreaking ceremony officially started the construction on the new hatchery project.

 Natural Resource Board renamed the Spooner Fish Hatchery the “Governor Tommy G. Thompson State Fish Hatchery.”
 Operated by the DNR, the hatchery provides fish for many state waters, and contributes to the state's fishing heritage.

 Hatchery workers collect, fertilize and transport more than 100 million eggs from the wild to the hatchery during the spring.
 After the eggs have hatched and grown, they are soon transferred outdoors to one of the forty, one-acre ponds or six, half-acre ponds.

 When the fish are ready to be stocked out, the rearing ponds are drawn down so that the fish can be netted or dipped out.
 The fish are then loaded onto transport trucks, kept alive with the use of compressed oxygen, and hauled to their stocking site.

 The majority of walleye produced here are stocked in northern Wisconsin.
-Musky and northern pike are widely distributed from the north to south.
+Musky, and in some years, northern pike, are widely distributed from northern to southern Wisconsin.